Table of Contents

 The same thing is true with option premiums.
 Whether you exercise the option or it expires worthless the premium still stays with the option seller no matter what.

 In this article I will explain in more detail what an option premium is and exactly how it’s calculated.
-To learn more about options trading and strategies you should check out these popular books by clicking here.

 How The Option Premium Is Calculated